Debugging HW Platforms Using OpenOCD¶

 After a successful connection to OpenOCD is established, it is possible

-to use the standard gdb
+to use the standard gdb tools like setting breakpoints,

 watchpoints, single stepping, inspecting variables, etc.